 EALL 372 (Alpha) Modern Japanese Literature (3) Reading and analysis of English translations of selected important works in modern Japanese literature.
 No knowledge of Japanese required: (B) fiction; (C) poetry, drama, and criticism.
 DL

 EALL 384 Modern Korean Women Writers and Culture (3) Study of fiction by modern Korean women writers in the changing context of Korean culture.
 A-F only.
-Pre: sophomore standing or higher.
+Pre: 282 or consent.

-EALL 473 Chinese Diaspora and Visual Culture (3) Examines films focusing on the social relationships and cultural practices of the Chinese diaspora, i.e. Chinese communities living outside China (e.g. Taiwan, Hong Kong, Southeast Asia, North America, and Europe).
-Weekly film discussions in class, readings on visual culture, media studies, and film criticism.
-Course material will also include theater productions, art exhibitions, and other visual material depending on availability.
-Pre: any 300- or 400-level DL or DH course.
+EALL 473 Chinese Diaspora and Visual Media (3) Course focuses on the role of visual media in shaping social relationships and cultural practices of Chinese communities living in Taiwan, Hong Kong, Southeast Asia, Europe, and Northern America.
+Includes examinations of films, theatre and musical productions, video-culture, art exhibitions, and photography.
+Pre: any 300-level course in EALL, AMST, ENG, ES, or WS; or consent.
 (Cross-listed as ASAN 473) DH

 EALL 491 Senior Colloquium in East Asian Literature (3) Comparative perspectives; some works studied in the original.
 Pre: third-level East Asian language.
 DL

 EALL 492 (Alpha) Study of East Asian Languages (V) Less commonly taught languages of East Asia: (B) Manchu; (C) Mongolian.
 Recommended: previous experience in history, linguistics, or languages.
-Repeatable one time.
 Pre: consent.